 Visitors will be allowed for certain compassionate care situations, such as an end-of-life situation.
-In those cases, visitors will be limited to a specific room only.
-For individuals that enter in compassionate situations (e.g., end-of-life care), you must contact the facility Administrator to make an appointment.
-You will be required to perform hand hygiene and use Personal Protective Equipment (PPE), such as facemasks.
-Decisions about visitation during an end of life situation will be made on a case-by-case basis, and will include careful screening of all visitor (including clergy, bereavement counselors, etc.) for fever or respiratory symptoms.
+In those cases, visitors will be limited to a specific room.
+Please contact the administrator to make an appointment to enter the facility for compassionate care situations (e.g., end-of-life care).
+You will be required to perform hand hygiene and use Personal Protective Equipment (PPE) such as facemasks.
+Decisions about visitation during an end of life situation will be made on a case by case basis.
+The process for each determination will include careful screening of each visitor (including clergy, bereavement counselors, etc.) for fever or respiratory symptoms.
 If you have symptoms of a respiratory infection (fever, cough, shortness of breath, or sore throat) you will not be permitted to enter the facility at any time (even in end-of-life situations).
-If your visit is permitted, you must wear a facemask while in the building and restrict your visit to the resident’s room or other location designated by the facility.
-Please frequently perform hand hygiene and refrain from any physical contact with the residents and others while in the facility.
-For example, practice social distancing (no hand-shaking or hugging) and remain six feet apart.
+Please frequently perform hand hygiene and refrain from physical contact with residents and others while in the facility and wear your face mask at all times.
+Please practice social distances with no hand-shaking, hugging, and remaining six feet apart.

-Visitors and any individuals who enter the facility (e.g., hospice staff), need to monitor themselves for signs and symptoms of respiratory infection for at least 14 days after exiting the facility.
+Visitors, and any individuals who enter the facility (e.g., hospice staff), need to monitor themselves for signs and symptoms of respiratory infection for at least 14 days after exiting the facility.
 If symptoms occur, please self-isolate at home, contact your healthcare provider, and immediately notify the facility of the date you were in the facility, the individuals you were in contact with, and the locations within the facility you visited.

 “Zeel” is the “abundant enthusiasm that is unique to those living in the City of Zeeland.”
 Residents of this small city in western Michigan celebrate the phrase “Feel the Zeel,” and Heritage Nursing and Rehabilitation Community is proud to be part of this historic, Dutch neighborhood.
 Our staff members emulate the enthusiasm of the Zeeland community and bring the town’s family-oriented warmth to our residents.
 Our home-like environment is welcoming and invites activity with family and friends.